flattr/developers.flattr.net/content/feed/index.md

 With [auto-submit URL:s](/auto-submit/) as payment-links all clients already supporting payment-relations will automatically support Flattr links, but clients that wants to do Flattr specific integrations can also do so.

-Eg. mobile clients that wants a better UX-flow for Flattr can implement such by checking payment-links for [auto-submit URL:s](/auto-submit/) (links starting with "https://flattr.com/submit/auto") and use those URL:s for the API resources [/things/lookup](/api/resources/things/#check-if-a-thing-exists) and [/flattr](/api/resources/flattrs/#flattr-a-autosubmit-url) to get more info about them or to flattr them.
+Eg. mobile clients that wants a better UX-flow for Flattr can implement such by checking payment-links for URL:s matching the pattern of [auto-submit URL:s](/auto-submit/) (links starting with "https://flattr.com/submit/auto") and use those URL:s for the API resources [/things/lookup](/api/resources/things/#check-if-a-thing-exists) and [/flattr](/api/resources/flattrs/#flattr-a-autosubmit-url) to get more info about them or to flattr them.

+We discourage hiding [auto-submit URL:s](/auto-submit/) behind redirects – clients should be able to expect that a Flattr payment link is identifiable by just matching it against a pattern.